nrlhozkan/Missile-Control-/README.md

 3. **Run the simulation**.
 The model logs `a` (acceleration command), `e` (error), `lambda`, `lambdaDot`, `gamma`, `gammaT`, positions, etc., to the MATLAB workspace.
 4. **View scopes** or post-process the logged data.

+**Note that path following and tail chase have the same meaning, they used interchangeably in the project.**

 ---
 ## Model Architecture at a Glance